 You need to inform the Comptroller within 30 days after any change to your business circumstances.
 These changes include:

-- Change in business name
+- Change in GST mailing address;

-- Change in business constitution or ownership
+- Change in business constitution or ownership;

 These assets include inventories, fixed assets, non-residential properties and goods imported under the various GST schemes.